wp-oop/plugin-boilerplate/README.md

 If you use PHPStorm, you can use the [composer integration][], as the project is already configured for this.

+If you have changed the `composer.json` of one of the local modules, the [`composer-merge-plugin`][] that is used to manage local module dependencies needs to be instructed to include module "sub-package" changes in the update.
+To do this, first run `composer update --lock` before running `composer update`.
+**Do not run `composer update` for the modules' `composer.json` file!**
+All Composer operations must be performed on the root package's `composer.json` file.

 Any changes to the project folder are immediately reflected in the dev environment, and this includes the `vendor` folder and `composer.lock` file.
 This is because